Here are 27 diy wood planter tutorials. I chose These planters to show you for their cool, well-crafted and unique features.

 Look at the quaint charm of this Key West planter box from H2O bungalow.
 This is a budget-friendly way to spruce up your patio or porch.

 Yes!
 Finally a solution for hiding your ugly hose- conceal it with this adorable planter.
-The tutorial comes complete with downloadable plans.
+The tutorial comes complete with downloadable plans for this planter box.

 You can put just about anything on this modern A-frame plant stand.
 The design fits with any style of decor and is simple to make.
 Check out Handmade’s Haven for this fun tutorial.